rya-sge/access-denied/_posts/2026-08-28-merkle-patricia-forestry-cardano.md

 [Ethereum's MPT](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) is a radix-16 trie: each level consumes one hex digit (a nibble) of the path, so a branch node has 16 slots.
 The lineage is the [PATRICIA trie](https://dl.acm.org/doi/10.1145/321479.321481) of 1968, with path compression so that runs of single-child nodes collapse.
 It uses three node kinds, branch, extension and leaf, all RLP-encoded, and the state trie addresses accounts by `keccak256(address)` rather than by the raw address.

-The radix-16 shape is a real gain: depth drops to about $$\log_{16} n$$, five levels for a million entries instead of twenty.
+The radix-16 branching factor is a real gain: depth drops to about $$\log_{16} n$$, five levels for a million entries instead of twenty.
 The problem is what a proof has to carry at each of those levels.
 A branch node's hash commits to its RLP encoding, which contains all 16 child references.
 To recompute the node hash, the verifier needs the whole node, which means the 15 sibling hashes it did not take.
 That is roughly 480 bytes of hashes plus RLP framing per level, so a five-level proof lands around 2.5 KB.
 The trie got shallower and each level got 15 times more expensive.

 ## What a Merkle Patricia Forestry is